 PFLC uses evidence-based approaches to deliver integrated, client-facing services across a range of platforms assisting clients challenged with income, health and nutrition, housing, food security, and educational-related issues.

-Clients served are primarily individuals living in poverty in Lee County including those homeless, elderly, or incarcerated.
+Clients served are primarily individuals who have access and functional needs.
 Specific awareness is directed towards ethnic and minority groups.